scatcher/angular-point/README.md

         get label(): string {
             return 'Project Name is ' + this.title;
         }
-        //Method that all projects now are able to call which reaches out to the model for this list item doSomethingOnModel(): void {
+        //Method that all projects now are able to call which reaches
+        //out to the model for this list item doSomethingOnModel(): void {
             //GetModel along with many other methods added when extending from ap.ListItem.
 In this case
             //it would return the instantiated ProjectsModel below.